google/zetasql/docs/data-model.md

 </tbody>
 </table>

-While tables do not have a type, some operations will construct an implicit `STRUCT` type out of a SQL row, using the column names and types for field definitions.
+While tables don't have a type, some operations will construct an implicit `STRUCT` type out of a SQL row, using the column names and types for field definitions.